-The Company’s amended and restated by-laws provide for majority voting in uncontested director elections.
+The Company’s by-laws provide for majority voting in uncontested director elections.
 Under the majority voting standard, directors are elected by a majority of the votes cast, which means that the number of shares voted “for” a director must exceed the number of shares voted “against” that director.
 In a contested election (a situation in which the number of nominees exceeds the number of directors to be elected), the standard for the election of directors will be a plurality of the votes cast.
 Any director that is not elected must tender his or her offer to resign.

 Our Board of Directors is committed to maintaining responsible compensation practices and believes that rewards for our senior leaders should be commensurate with the results they achieve for our stockholders.
 Our strong governance procedures and practices with respect to employment and compensation include the following:

 - Caps on incentive compensation for each Named Executive Officer (NEO), including the Chief Executive Officer

 - Equity ownership guidelines for key executives and Directors requiring long-term ownership of equity totaling a multiple of base salary or Directors’ fees, including an equity holding policy for key executives requiring ongoing ownership of fully vested and unrestricted stock

 - A clawback policy that allows, under certain circumstances, for the recoupment of performance-based compensation from executive officers

 - Mitigation of dilutive impact of equity awards through share repurchases

 - Use pre-set quantitative metrics as part of a formulaic and transparent incentive compensation determination process

 - Significant portion of variable compensation is performance-based equity awards, with vesting contingent upon achievement of performance metrics